top of page

 at 6:00 p.m. in New Brick

-This Palm Sunday evening, Christ Church will present Meditations on the Passion, a special service of poems, readings, dance (courtesy of our Lumen Christi liturgical dance ministry), song, and prayer.
+This Palm Sunday evening, Christ Church will present Meditations on the Passion, a special service of poems, readings, song, and prayer.
 Join us at 6:00 p.m. in the New Brick Sanctuary as we contemplate the Passion of Our Lord Jesus Christ in a way that makes us realize the immense love He has for each one of us, a love that is capable of suffering and death in order to free us from our sins.

 Tenebrae